 During this season, male elk will bugle and even spar with each other to show their dominance.
 Catching this mating ritual from a safe distance (at least 100 feet) is an unforgettable experience.

-Plus, if you’re traveling with a dog, Shenandoah has over 480 miles worth of scenic hiking trails that you’re pup can join you on.
+PS. if you’re traveling with a dog, Shenandoah is one of the most dog-friendly National Parks, with over 480 miles worth of scenic hiking trails that you’re pup can join you on.

 New England is the leaf-peeping capital of North America, which makes Maine’s Acadia National Park the crown jewel on this list of best national parks to visit in the fall.
 Primetime fall foliage in Acadia hits around mid to late September and continues through October.